April 16th, 2021 | Sterling

 A. Depending on the study, approximately 70% to 85% of employees say they would like to continue working remotely at least some of the time.

 Right now, there are three major choices.
 Stay completely remote, which is a company like ours.
-We’ve been completely remote since the company was founded and have employees in 43 different countries.
+We’ve been completely remote since the company was founded and have background check for employment in 43 different countries.
 The second option is to go completely back to the office, meaning once this is all over, everyone will go back to doing exactly what they were doing before.
 Lastly, there’s the hybrid model, which is the in-between.
 Part in the office and part remote.

 On the employer side, they are questioning the value of bringing employees back into the office when 30% of their PNL is just in office space.
 They can cut those costs, and since we tested this assumption, we now know that employees are effectively as productive at home as they were in the office pre-pandemic.
 I think we are probably going to see 50% of the people that recently went remote to stay completely remote, about 40% of those people will be going hybrid, and 10% will be going back into the office.